As generative and emerging AI systems become embedded within professional infrastructure, the question is no longer whether to adopt them.

 - Translate experimentation into defensible, reviewable professional practice

-AI capability is therefore an institutional safeguard — ensuring that technological acceleration does not outpace judgement, accountability, or structural resilience.
+AI capability therefore acts as an institutional safeguard — ensuring technological acceleration does not outpace judgement, accountability, or structural resilience.

 Why AI Capability Now